 GPGMail no longer working after macOS update

 We do our best to ensure that macOS updates won't disable GPGMail.
-For that to work, please ensure you have our auto check for updates enabled:
+For that to work, please ensure you automatically check for updates:

 macOS minor updates are mostly unproblematic.
 This statement does not apply to major updates for macOS.
-When Apple releases such a new version of macOS they change a lot of things in Mail.app.
+When Apple releases a new version of macOS, they change a lot of internals in Mail.app.
 The fact that GPGMail no longer works is related to the circumstance, that Apple does not provide any APIs for Mail.app.
-If you think they should, please let them know via their feedback form.
+Such an API would make it a lot easier to adapt to the changes.
+If you think, Apple should provide such an API, please let them know via their feedback form.

 Important: We highly recommend a conservative approach regarding major macOS updates.
 In case GPGMail is an essential part of your workflow do not update to the latest macOS release without checking our website for announcements regarding the OS update.
 Nobody will get hurt, if you are not on the new release on day one, but your known workflows may break.